jnvsor/screencap/README.md

 * **codec_a**
   The audio codec to use
 * **map_a**
-  By default avconv will only map 1 video and 1 audio stream to an avi file.
-By setting this to the number of inputs in `audioinput` you can record from 2 different sources to 2 different tracks in the final file.
-These tracks can then be extracted for, or edited in other software.
+  By default FFmpeg will only map 1 video and 1 audio stream to an avi file.
+By setting this to the number of inputs in `audioinput` you can record from multiple sources to different tracks in the final file.
+These tracks can then be extracted, or edited in other software.
-* **threads**
-  Number of threads to use to encode the video.
-Setting this to the maximum can slow games down if they are CPU hogs.
-Setting this to 1 could result in avconv not being able to keep up on slower machines.

 Run the script with:

     screencap [options] filename

-Use sigint (Ctrl+C) to stop recording.
+Press `q` to stop recording.

 ### Syntax
     usage: screencap [options] filename